kenansultanic/bosnia-unveiled/README.md

 <!-- GETTING STARTED -->
 ## Getting Started

-This is an example of how you may give instructions on setting up your project locally.
-To get a local copy up and running follow these simple example steps.
+In this section we provided the prerequisites that are necessary to run the project.

 ### Prerequisites

-The React app uses NPM as the package manager
+The React app uses NPM as the package manager.
 * npm
   ```sh
   npm install npm@latest -g